carlosItDevelop/criando-seu-ecommerce-de-livros-csharp-e-angular/README.md

 - DI <IRepositoryProducts, RepositoryProducts> in Startup Scoped Life Cicle <= Inversion Of Control;
-- Repository and Unit of Work Patterns implemented in PostProduct and Rollback implemented in catch of the Try block;
 - Add Attributes ProducesResponseType(typeof(Product), StatusCodes.Status201Created and StatusCodes.Status400BadRequest;
 - SeedData Class with Extension Method Initializer created and Program.cs;
 - Registered services.AddAutoMapper(typeof(AutoMapperConfig)) in Startup Class;
 - Mapper.Map<>() Product/ProductDTO > Reverse Implemented in ProductController;
-- Configured and registered service AddApiConfig() and Install Swagger, SwaggerGen and SwaggerUI v.5.6.3;
 - ConfigureSwaggerOptions, Versioning and DefaultValues in Extensions Methods;
 - services.AddSwaggerConfig() and app.UseSwaggerConfig(provider) Extension Methods created;
 - services.AddTransient<IConfigureOptions<SwaggerGenOptions>, Configured;
 - Copy BookstoreController to v1, v2 and v3 and MainController created in Root/Controllers;
 - Versioned Controllers inherited from MainController and without ApiController Attributes;
 - ApiVersion and Router Changes in Controllers v1, v2 and v3;
-- v1 with GetAll only, v2 with GetAll and GetById and v3 with all Methods;
-- v1 marked as obsolete (Deprecated);
+- v1 with GetAll only, v2 with GetAll and GetById and v3 with all Methods and v1 marked as obsolete (Deprecated);
-- launchSettings changes with "launchUrl": "swagger" and Change namespaces of files configurations from Swagger;
-- ProductMap created in Infra/Mappings;
-- ApplyConfiguration and SetColumnType in OnModelCreating;
+- ProductMap created in Infra/Mappings and ApplyConfiguration and SetColumnType in OnModelCreating;

 ---